thiras/cookiecutter-docker-django/README.md

 You'll be prompted for some values and options script needs.

-After create your Gitlab repository, you need to add `POSTGRES_USER`, `POSTGRES_PASSWORD` and `POSTGRES_DB` variables under the CI/CD menu of settings.

 ## Contributions
 Contributions are welcome.
 Contributors should comply with [Code of Conduct](CODE_OF_CONDUCT.md).